-Note that we have absorbed the contribution from the effective sound speed $C_s^2$ into $b_{\nabla^2\delta}$.
-This will become relevant when also including the galaxy-matter cross-power spectrum as probed via the cross-correlation with CMB lensing
+In Eq. \ref{eq_nl_pl_hd} we have defined the parameter combination $\blapl = C_s^2 + b_{\nabla^2\delta}$ of the higher-derivative bias proper and the effective sound speed $C_s^2$.
+The distinction between $\blapl$ and $b_{\nabla^2\delta}$ will become relevant when also including the galaxy-matter cross-power spectrum as probed via the cross-correlation with CMB lensing.

 The form of the 23 $\mathcal{I}_{mp}$ and 5 $\mathcal{I}_{n}$ loop integrals are provided in \cite{desjacques_galaxy_2019}, and the coefficients $A_{n(m,p)}$ and $C_n^{1-3,l}$ and their input bias parameters $b_\mathcal{O}$ can be obtained from a \texttt{MATHEMATICA} notebook provided as supplementary material\footnote{ \url{https://github.com/djeong98/pkgs_supplement}}.
 These coefficients significantly improve the calculation time by combining contributions to give the minimal number of integrals.
 We highlight again that we include the scale-dependence in $f_{bc}(k)$ when performing our calculations.